jg-digital-media/jgdm_snooker_scorer/readme.md

 + It took a lot of testing and prompting of the AI to get this working.

 + I had wanted to sort out the colour sequence for player 2 but this is proving difficult for the AI to understand.
 It's like Harry Potter trying find different ways of saying "let me into the Room of Requirement".
 Extensive testing has also uncovered a couple of new issues to sort out - including the need to take the player straight into the final colour sequence when when missing the colour after the last red.

 [Back to Top](#comments)

+#### v1.0.16

++ Now this is very interesting.

++ I've been attempting to vibe code the solution this problem "colour sequence handling for player 2" for a few days now.
+I go back to the Harry Potter analogy I used in `v1.0.15`.
+I tried every combination of words I could think of and more to make the model understand what I was trying to do.
+The model I was using (on auto) was `claude-3.7-sonnet`.
+It claimed to diagnose the issues and gave me more generated code and claimed solutions than I can count.
+What always transpired was more bugs returned than any fixed issues or no effect to the code whatsoever.

++ So...
+I did the only other thing that made sense to me.
+I changed the model in Cursor AI to `claude-4-sonnet`.
+I shied away from doing that before now because I didn't want to be charged any extra money than the subscription I'm paying for using the latest available model (I don't pretend to be on top of the specifics of Cursor's pricing structure.) but I got the impression that further charges would be payable.

++ Anyway, I started a new chat and asked claude 4 to do this...

+  `"build the colour sequence for player 1 so it works the same way as it does when player 1 goes through it.
+Make sure misses are taken into account  e.g. if player 1 misses on green, player 2 shoots for green etc"`

++ It took a few minutes but it got it working at the first attempt.
+Worth every penny (or cent) extra I might be charged in the end.
+I've lost a bit of time and almost lost my will to carry on with this project but it's another big step.

++ I think it's worth noting what changes have been made to the code.
+  + Removed redundant `updatePlayer2BallAvailability()` and `updatePlayer2BallStyling()` functions
+  + The main `updateAvailableBalls()` function now properly handles both players.
+This ensures consistent behavior between player 1 and player 2

+  + So the sonnet has handled all redundant code, any references to redundant functions and applied the changes accordingly.